ganeshmahadev/flask/readme.md

 1. **Access the app** by navigating to `http://127.0.0.1:5000` in your web browser.
 2. **Explore routes and features** as defined in the application.

-## Contributing

-Feel free to submit issues or pull requests.
-Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Author

-Ganesh Mahadev

-If you have any questions or suggestions, feel free to reach out.